 about us

-A weaving technique 'Hogushi' was invented in the early 20th century in Chichibu.
-It became trandy and fashionable as a fabric of a daily-wear Kimono, with modern and stylish patterns during Taisho to early Showa era.
+The weaving technique “Hogushi” was invented in the early 20th century in Chichibu.
+It became trendy and fashionable as a fabric of a daily-wear Kimono, with its modern and stylish patterns, during the Taisho to early Showa era.

-The technique, print patterns on the warp before weaving, has difficulty with the machanization.
-Therefore it is still printed diligently by hand of a craftsman, and is woven by a traditional wooden weaving machine.
+The technique, with patterns printed on the warp before weaving, is difficult to achieve by machine.
+Therefore, the pattern is still printed diligently by hand by craftsmen and the fabric is woven on a traditional wooden loom.

-Although the number of craftsmen is only few at present.
-We would like to maintain and succeed to this traditional technique, introducing to many people its charm.
+Although the number of craftsmen is only few at present, we strive to maintain and promote this traditional technique, introducing many people to its charm.

 about chichibu meisen